-Each year, Coaches should work with young people on the "Conduct Career Exploration & Preparation" Goal each year.
+At a minimum, every actively coached young person should complete the "Conduct Career Exploration & Preparation" Goal each year.
 Ideally, they also complete the "Engage in a Career Development Experience" Goal for the reasons outlined above.

 Upon program enrollment, the Coach should select both Goals in the Online Platform and work with the young person on these goals throughout the course of the year.